Sam Okuayinonu

-Sam Okuayinonu (born May 1, 1998) is an American football outside linebacker for the Tennessee Titans of the National Football League (NFL).
-He played college football at Maryland.
+Sam Okuayinonu (born May 1, 1998) is a Liberian professional American football defensive end for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Maryland Terrapins, and signed as undrafted free agent with the Tennessee Titans in 2022.

-Early years
+Early life

 Sam Okuayinonu was a three-star recruit from Lowell, Massachusetts.
-He played defensive line for Lowell High School.
+He played defensive line for Lowell High School graduating in 2016.

 College career

 On January 26, 2019, Okuayinonu committed to the Maryland Football.
 At Maryland, Okuayinonu had a total of 90 tackles, 12.0 tackles for loss and 5.5 sacks.
-After the events of the 2021 Pinstripe Bowl, Okuayinonu declared for the draft.
+After the 2021 Pinstripe Bowl, Okuayinonu declared for the draft.

 Professional career

+Tennessee Titans

-Okuayinonu was not selected in the 2022 NFL Draft.
+Okuayinonu was not selected in the 2022 NFL draft.
 On April 30, 2022, he signed with the Tennessee Titans as an undrafted free agent.
-He was waived on August 30, 2022 and signed to the practice squad the next day.
+He was waived on August 30, 2022, and signed to the practice squad the next day.
 He was promoted to the active roster on October 4.
-The Titans waived Okuayinonu on December 6, 2022 and re-signed with the practice squad.
+The Titans waived Okuayinonu on December 6, 2022, and re-signed with the practice squad.
 He was promoted to the active roster on December 29, then waived the next day and re-signed back to the practice squad.

-He signed a reserve/future contract on January 10, 2023.
+Okuayinonu signed a reserve/future contract on January 10, 2023.
+On August 29, 2023, he was waived for final roster cuts before the start of the 2023 season.
+Though Okuayinonu signed with the practice squad on August 30, the next day he was released again.

+San Francisco 49ers

+On January 10, 2024, Okuayinonu was signed to the San Francisco 49ers practice squad.
+He signed a reserve/future contract on February 13, 2024.

+Okuayinonu was waived by the 49ers on August 28, 2024, and re-signed to the practice squad.
+He was promoted to the active roster on September 28.

+On March 26, 2025, Okuayinonu re-signed with the 49ers.